mrKallah/Red-Alert-2-arrow-to-wasd/README.md

 # Install

-It is required to download this dependency https://www.microsoft.com/en-us/download/details.aspx?id=52685
+It is required to download and install this dependency https://www.microsoft.com/en-us/download/details.aspx?id=52685

 To install the program download the files as a zip using github and move the